rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 When importing entities from a data source you will need to map data in some way.
 This is where the variable concept comes in: You can define a `<variable>` as an auxiliary generator inside a `<generate>` descriptor and assign it a name (e.g. 'person').
-In each entity generation this generator will provide a new generated object under the assigned name ('person').
+In each entity generation this generator will provide a newly generated object under the assigned name ('person').
 So, if you want to access a part of a composite generated object you can query it e.g. by a script expression like person.familyName:

 ```xml